 What's the average cost of a dog dental cleaning?

 $300-$1,000 depending on region, size of dog, and whether extractions are needed.
-It's not cheap, but advanced dental disease is far more expensive (and painful) to fix later.
+It's not cheap, but advanced dental problems are far more expensive (and painful) to fix later.

 Bottom Line

-You can prevent and slow tartar at home very effectively — daily brushing, the right chews, an inside-out supplement that reduces bacterial load, and a few small lifestyle tweaks.
+You can slow tartar at home very effectively — daily brushing, the right chews, a daily supplement over food, and a few small lifestyle tweaks.
 You cannot safely remove hardened tartar yourself, and you shouldn't try.
 Build the daily routine, stay consistent, and let your vet handle the deep cleaning when it's actually needed.
-Your dog gets fresh breath, healthy gums, and fewer expensive dental bills down the road.

-Looking for a daily dental supplement that works on the bacterial side of the equation?
-Breath Buddy is built for it — designed to pair with brushing, not replace it.
+Looking for a daily dental supplement that goes over food?
+Breath Buddy is built for it — designed to pair with brushing, not replace it. $31.99 for 30 servings, dogs and cats, 90-day money-back guarantee, US shipping only.